ManApart/quest-command/notes.md

 - In a cave, buff earth
 - In a dense forest / cave, nerf air
 - Spell that makes things more windy etc

+#### Heat

+Heat / light effects have an ‘emit’ effect that have a distance and strength: the emit effect casts heat/light etc to things within range
+If a target is flamable and it takes more fire damage than it has fireDefense, it starts burning Fire emits light in a radius from itself
+Fire emits heat in a radius from iteself
+If a target is not on fire, it takes 1 fire damage for every 10 heat it has

+How to handle effects that do aoe more effects?
+(Fire emits heat, light)
+- Specific manager?
+- Specific kind of effect that emits conditions?

 **Upgrades**